m0xpd/YuSynth-VCA-for-Eurorack/README.md

 I have replaced the specified BC547 transistors with 2n3904s, as these are my everyday 'popcorn' NPNs.
 Yves does note this as a standard replacement and warns that the pinouts of the two transistors is revesed; 'CBE' becomes 'EBC'.

-My PCB is designed and silkscreened for 2n3904s, so if you want to swap back to the original BC547Cs, you'll have to put these in 'in reverse'
+My PCB is designed and silkscreened for 2n3904s, so if you want to swap back to the original BC547Cs, you'll have to place these 'in reverse'
-(with the flat face of the case aligned with the curve on the silkscreen).
+(i.e. with the flat face of the case aligned with the curve on the silkscreen).

 I have also swapped the two IC packages (a TL072 and a LM741/TL071) for a single TL074 for two reasons:
 Firstly, it is more efficient in terms of PCB area to do this.